deadlyvipers/dojo_rules/introduction.md

 Hi, this is an introduction.
-Well.. or not.
+I am FileNotFound and i am a computer science student in germany.
+Currently I am writing my master what includes using GitHub, so i take the corresponding Codeschool course.